IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 CLI Parameter | Description
 --- | ---
-templateFile |  path to the query file that contains the extraction criteria for the analysis. reportFile | path to store the output file produced as a result of running the Wazi deploy query. rendererFile | (optional) path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt
+templateFile |  Path to the query file that contains the extraction criteria for the analysis. reportFile | path to store the output file produced as a result of running the Wazi deploy query. rendererFile | (optional) path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt